 Ultimately, this kind of empathy is not merely the product of imagination, but of sweeping social and economic changes.
 But it can begin anywhere, and everywhere, classrooms included.

-At the Zinn Education Project, we post a free teaching guide with lessons for Regret to Inform and the chapter of A People’s History of the United States on the Vietnam War, “Impossible Victory.”
+At the Zinn Education Project, there is information about an out of print teaching guide with lessons for Regret to Inform and the chapter of A People’s History of the United States on the Vietnam War, “Impossible Victory.”

 This first lesson in the Regret to Inform teaching guide invites students to “become” many of the women portrayed in the film.
 These are women whose lives were savaged by the Vietnam War — known more aptly in Vietnam as the American War.
 Here, students assume the personas of U.S. and Vietnamese women through quotes, and then introduce themselves to one another as they complete questionnaires.
 It’s a pre-viewing activity that seeks to acquaint students with some of the individuals and issues they will encounter in the film.
 It leaves them curious and eager to see the women whom they “met” in class.

 By Barbara Sonneborn.
 Sun Fountain Productions.
 1998.
 72 minutes.

 This is an extraordinary documentary about the My Lai massacre that first aired as a PBS “Frontline.”
 This is much more complex and morally riveting than a simple retelling of what happened.
 Interviewed are participants, both U.S. and Vietnamese.
 Significantly, and rarely mentioned, some Americans disobeyed orders that day, like the helicopter pilot Hugh Thompson Jr. Who they were and what they did is included here.